Parathyroid Tumor

 Who is at risk for a parathyroid tumor?

 A risk factor is anything that may increase your chance of having a disease.
 The exact cause of someone’s cancer may not be known.
 But risk factors can make it more likely for a person to have cancer.
 Sometimes you can control risk factors, like using sunscreen to lower your risk for skin cancer.
-But risk factors for parathyroid tumors are not in your control.
+But risk factors for parathyroid tumors aren't in your control.

 Anyone can get a parathyroid tumor.
 But you are more at risk for one if you: